 Another important feature is Homogeneous products.

-When a producer is producing the Homogeneous product it is said to be Homogeneous Oligopoly.
+When a producer is producing a Homogeneous product it is said to be a Homogeneous Oligopoly.

 Another important feature is the lack of uniformity.